develop.jpg

 The HDCP is divided into nine parts.
 The first part outlines general controls that apply to all applications, while the remaining eight parts provide land-use and area-based controls.

-At its meeting on 9 November 2022, Council considered Director’s Report No. PC22/22 to exhibit proposed housekeeping amendments to the HDCP which improve clarity and respond to changes in policy.
-These amendments were exhibited from 1 December 2022 to 31 January 2023.
-On 10 May 2023, Council considered Director’s Report No. PC6/23 and approved the housekeeping amendments to the HDCP.
-The amendments are effective from 19 May 2023.
+At its meeting on 11 October 2023, Council considered Directors Report Nos.
+PC25/23 and PC26/23 to exhibit proposed amendments to the HDCP that would introduce development controls for electric vehicle charging and seniors housing in heritage conservation areas.
+These amendments were exhibited from 16 October 2023 to 6 November 2023.
+On 13 December 2023, Council considered Director’s Report Nos.
+PC31/23 and PC32/23 and resolved to approve the amendments to the HDCP.
+The amendments are effective from 21 December 2023.

 HDCP Book Version